 Prices & Dates

-Prices shown are per person travelling.
-'Twin/Double' prices per person apply when there are 2 people travelling, sharing a cabin.
-The 'single supplement' applies for single travellers and needs to be added to the 'Twin/Double' price.Read More
+Prices shown are per person when there are 2 persons sharing a room / Cabin.
+The 'Single supplement' applies for single travellers who require their own room / Cabin and needs to be added to the per person price.Read More

 M/S Providenca, Croatia Sailing